 The leading cause of payment errors for therapy services is “insufficient” documentation in the medical records.
-Documentation is often missing the required elements as outlined in applicable local coverage determinations, JL LCD L27513 - Physical Medicine & Rehabilitation Services, Physical Therapy and Occupational Therapy and JH LCD L32710 - Therapy Services (PT, OT, SLP) and the CMS Internet Only Manual Pub.
+Documentation is often missing the required elements as outlined in applicable local coverage determinations (LCD), L35036 - Therapy and Rehabilitation Services (PT, OT) and the CMS Internet Only Manual Pub.
 100-02 Medicare Benefit Policy Manual, Chapter 15, Sections 220 and 230.

 For example, a provider indicates in the medical record: “Plan of Care: We would like to see the patient three times per week to initiate exercises and modalities to decrease pain and increase range of motion, stretching, strengthening and function.”
 This plan is missing key elements to support the medical necessity of the service, such as measurable long term goals, the patient’s diagnosis, the proposed type, duration and frequency of services required to achieve each goal, or anticipated plan of discharge.

 Additional widespread issues that result in “insufficient” documentation errors include: